Reserve Bank of India

 IRD transactions in the OTC market shall be subject to the following directions:

-(a) Scheduled Banks, Primary Dealers (PDs) and All-India Financial Institutions (AIFIs) are eligible to act as market-makers for IRD products in OTC markets.
+(a) Scheduled Banks, Standalone Primary Dealers (SPDs) and All-India Financial Institutions (AIFIs) are eligible to act as market-makers for IRD products in OTC markets.

 (b) Market-makers may offer the following products to retail users: